Poros – Kyllini

 Ferries to Greece

-The earliest Poros Kyllini ferry typically departs Poros at about 05:00 and the last ferry usually leaves at 19:30.
+The earliest Poros (Kefalonia) Kyllini ferry sailings typically depart Poros (Kefalonia) at around 05:45.
+The last ferry usually departs at 18:45.

-Levante Ferries allow pets on ferries from Poros to Kyllini.
-Please also note that your pet may have to stay in the vehicle during the journey.
+Pets are welcome on board Poros (Kefalonia) Kyllini ferries with Levante Ferries.
+Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.